tlhaas/athaasph/README.md

 * Customers: a collection of Customer objects
 * Appointment: an event on a calendar (side bar: WHY NOT CALL IT EVENT THEN?!?!@?!?!111!!!!)
 * Appointments: a collection of Appointment objects
+* Job: either an Estimate, Work Order, or Invoice.
+* Jobs: a collections of Job objects